withcenter/fireflow/README.md

 # Features

 - Enhanced user management.
   - The documents of the `/users` collection have private information and shouldn't be disclosed.
 But the user information is needed to be disclosed for the most app features.
-To make it happen, I created another collection named `/users_public_data` that does not hold user's prviate informatio.
+To make it happen, I created another collection named `/users_public_data` that does not hold user's prviate information.

 - Chat.
   - Custom design.